exonum/exonum-doc/src/architecture/configuration.md

 System configuration contains 2 types of configuration parameters:

 - **Global parameters** must be identical for all full nodes in the network.
-The global parameters are saved in the blockchain on the genesis block creation
+The global parameters are saved in the blockchain when the genesis block is created
 - **Local parameters** may differ for each node

 This categorization holds both for core and service parameters.